AgendaBobApp/AgendaBob_App/README.md

   - Tutorials, potentially.
 If UI is good, maybe we don't need them.
   - Invite-only vs. public (aka just need the code)

+Eventually:
+  - Other common login options, like Facebook
+  - Develop for other devices/web

 Start with dummy prototypes for:

   - Drag-select on a list, show selections